caos30/dolibarr_load_main_inc_php/README.md

 include_once('../main_module.inc.php');
 ```

+# Compatibility with Windows

+It has been attempted to make it 100% compatible with Windows OS.
+As you should know, the main difference in this area is the use of the symbol "\" instead of "/" to separate directories in a path.
+The script uses the native PHP constant called DIRECTORY_SEPARATOR to separate directories in the paths.
+Even so, if you detect any inconsistency in your Windows installation, let us know.

 # Compatibility with Dolistore

 - In the first version i was not able to upload my modules to Dolistore using this script, but it was solved.
 It was neeed to change the name of the script: from `load_main.inc.php` to the current `main_module.inc.php`.
 Thanks to an Eldy suggestion of the Dolibarr core team.